arach/hooked/README.md

 # 🎯 Hooked

-A sophisticated notification system for Claude Code hooks that transforms technical notifications into intelligent, contextual alerts with logging, clipboard integration, and natural text-to-speech feedback.
+A simple notification handler for Claude Code hooks.

 ## ✨ Features